Oakmead Herbarium Group

-Carol, an avid birder known for her capacious, reliable memory, became one of Jasper Ridge's most accomplished plant-hunters, in the tradition of naturalist Herb Dengler and botanist John Hunter Thomas.
+An avid birder known for her capacious, reliable memory, Carol was one of Jasper Ridge's most accomplished plant-hunters, in the tradition of naturalist Herb Dengler and botanist John Hunter Thomas.
 After the distribution of the first vascular plant database in 1998, she began walking the trails in the Preserve to find and record plant locations.
 Ann Lambrecht joined her in 1999.
 Together Carol and Ann tracked down dozens of "missing plants" and recorded field notes for hundreds more.
 Carol also collected 89 voucher sheets, the most recent in 2007, representing 79 typically unusual taxa at Jasper Ridge, frequently plants she had rediscovered.
 One can read about some of her explorations in the serial Trail Notes in the Jasper Ridge newsletter Field Notes.
 Also see the entry for Ann Lambrecht, Carol's trail companion.
 Some of her other JRBP Field Notes articles on specific topics:

 - Zabel, C. 1999.
 Plant regrowth in the controlled burn.